 Some of the websites like Seek, Gumtree and CareerOne are very useful for job hunting.
 Applying to join an employment agency can aid you in finding employment in the industry of your choice.
 You can choose it to be ongoing work or temporary, casual roles.

 Locate a Supermarket

-There are numerous stores throughout all major Australian cities but some of the main supermarket chains in Australia are Woolworths, Coles, and ALDI.
-And there’s no doubt that there will be one of these supermarkets close by the place you live or study.
+There are numerous stores throughout all major Australian cities, but some of the main supermarket chains in Australia are Woolworths, Coles, and ALDI.
+And there’s no doubt that there will be one of these supermarkets close to the place you live or study.

-It sure is a difficult task to shift to a new country, especially as an international student without proper planning.
-Even the people who have travelled before find it hectic to plan and prepare for the things that are required for the place, they are moving in.
+It sure is a difficult task to shift to a new country, especially as an international student, without proper planning.
+Even people who have travelled before finding it hectic to plan and prepare for the things that are required for the place they are moving in.
 So, to settle in and make your life easy, you must explore.